SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 to distingush them from strings.
 (``UnicodeScalar`` values are described in more detail in :doc:`Strings`.)

-Note that raw values are not the same as associated values.
+Raw values are not the same as associated values.
 Raw values are set to pre-populated values when the enum is defined in your code, like the three ASCII codes above.
 Associated values are only set when you create a new variable based on one of the enum members.